Rodez AF (women)

-Rodez Aveyron Football Section Féminine (commonly known as Rodez) is a French football club based in Rodez which plays in D1 Féminine.
+Rodez Aveyron Football Section Féminine (commonly known as Rodez) is a French football club based in Rodez which plays in the Seconde Ligue.
 The women's department of the men's football club was founded in 1993 and are known as the Rafettes.

 Rodez plays its home matches at the Stadium Paul-Lignon in Rodez which has a capacity of 5,548 spectators.
 They are coached by Sébastien Joseph.